These distances ! Born from incomplete facts !

 The mystery is also quite good whose solution is found to be the most simple one when known in the end.
 However the problem with this movie is the deficiencies in screenplay and direction.
 The writers and the director could not decide whether to make this movie as an emotional drama or as a murder mystery.
 And this confusion continues for a major part of the movie, leading it to nowhere.
 The scenes appear to be repetitive and story(especially in the second half) seems to be dragging endlessly without a destination.
 The length is too much.
 The director would have done better had he focussed on one thing only - the drama or the mystery and curtailed the length of the movie by 25-30 minutes.
 The excessive length has made it boring.
 The court-room scenes appear to be childish.

-Technically the movie cannot claim of our reviewers recommend us to be very good.
+Technically the movie cannot claim to be very good.
 Several scenes yell for want of proper light.
 Camera work is just average.
 Editor has not done his part well and allowed the movie to go beyond two and a half hours time.
 The background score is good though.

 The music composed by Deepak Pandit is good though it's virtually impossible to keep the songs in mind after the movie.
 However with the help of meaningful lyrics, the music director has made good situational songs like Zara Sa Ansuna, Kitne Din Beete and Aaj Rang Hai Ai Maa which are in line with the mood of the movie, sung emotionally by Deepak Pandit and Shreya Ghoshal.